 Desktop App Advantages

-Internet access is not necessary while working with a desktop application, as it is installed in the system and you are leveraged to access it at any time, making desktop application development a reliable choice.
+Internet access is not necessary while working with a desktop application, as it is installed in the system, and you are leveraged to access it at any time, making desktop application development a reliable choice.
 Still, there can be a situation when a person cannot find a stable connection.
-However, a desktop app will not impact its work, and all the procedures will be executed successfully, providing the required output.
-Furthermore, once the application is installed, you can use it anywhere, making it a convenient option for various scenarios.
+However, the desktop app will not impact its work, and it will execute all the procedures successfully, providing the required output.
+Furthermore, once you install the application, you can use it anywhere, making it a convenient option for various scenarios.

 Moreover, your device will be secure from man-in-the-middle and other threats in offline mode, and auto-downloading of any malware will also be prevented.

-Applications based on Software as a Service are pretty expensive than desktop solutions, as the vendor has to host and maintain it constantly.
-Also, you have to pay hefty amounts for accessing the services through a web app.
-On the other hand, most desktop-based applications are freely available, and if any one of them needs to be purchased, the user can use it for a long-time.
+Applications based on Software as a Service are more expensive than desktop solutions, as the vendor must host and maintain it constantly.
+Also, you have to pay hefty amounts to access the services through a web app.
+On the other hand, users can freely access most desktop-based applications, and if any of them require a purchase, they can use it for an extended period of time.

-In addition to this, desktop solutions offer a wide array of features is offered compared to web solutions, as computer systems can handle many threads simultaneously.
+In addition to this, desktop solutions offer a wide array of features compared to web solutions, as computer systems can handle many threads simultaneously.
 For instance, you can manually allocate the space to software to maximize its functioning.

 Desktop App Disadvantages